- Who is eligible to be supported by a re-entry supplement?

 Yes.
 NCATS will consider supplemental support for more than one individual from a CTSA Program hub at all levels of training.
 Each request must be strongly justified and include assurances that each candidate will receive appropriate mentoring.
 NCATS requires that applications for individual candidates be submitted as separate applications.

-No, under the existing funding opportunity announcements, a PI's/mentor’s salary is not an allowable cost on a diversity or re-entry supplement.
+No, under the existing funding opportunity announcements, a PI's/mentor’s salary is not an allowable cost on a re-entry supplement.

 Training and mentoring plans should be customized to the individual candidate's strengths and weaknesses, and gaps in previous training should be addressed.
 In addition, the PI/mentor should indicate how the individual will be supported after the supplement ends, including any plans for helping the candidate to apply for independent support, and how the candidate will successfully transition to the next stage of their career.

-The PI/mentor should state his/her personal philosophy of training and commitment to promoting diversity, and describe his/her track record of successful mentoring at the career stage of the candidate.
+The PI/mentor should state his/her personal philosophy of training and describe his/her track record of successful mentoring in clinical and translational science at the career stage of the candidate.

-The candidate should describe his/her long-term education and career goals and why they wish to pursue a research career.
+The candidate should describe his/her education and long-term research training, mentoring, and career development needs and why they wish to pursue a research career in clinical and translational science.

 The CTSA Program UL1 PD/PI and the grantee institution must submit the application on behalf of the candidate.